DanieleGranata94/ThreatAgentSelector/README.md

 # ThreatAgentSelector

 The ThreatAgentSelector app is a web tool that automates the selection of threat agents in order to assess the system security and be aware of the risks.
-The tool is fully documanted in the paper:
+The tool is fully documented in the paper:
 [https://pdfs.semanticscholar.org/e53b/0284602dcf355cfb6b8f5aac6a4ac9959f10.pdf]

 The application is developed using the following technologies: